nicolas-source/Nicolas/_pages/about.md

 width="100%" height="100%" />

-GymBud Project
+Project Course: "GymBud" Device
 ======
 Studies show that velocity-based training is highly effective.
 It is based on the idea that the speed of movement is related to the intensity of the exercise.
 However, current devices that track exercise movement cost upwards of 300 USD to 2000 USD, making it unaffordable for many.
-Here, I led a team of 4 to prototype a similar device at a fraction of the cost in order to improve accessibility to this training method.
+Here, I led a team of four to prototype a similar device at a fraction of the cost in order to improve accessibility to this training method.

 <div style="display:flex">